gashcrumb/dynamic-plugins-root-http-middleware/README.md

 ![screenshot of example run](./screenshots/example-screenshot.png)

-To see how Developer Hub will reject the attempt to install a root HTTP router service factory configuration, remove the `DISABLE_STATIC_ROOT_HTTP_ROUTER_CONFIG` environment variable, either [from here](./01-run-with-podman.sh#L19) if using podman or from the `.env` file if using [rhdh-local](https://github.com/redhat-developer/rhdh-local) and restart Developer Hub.
+To see how Developer Hub will reject the attempt to install a root HTTP router service factory configuration, remove the `ENABLE_CORE_ROOTHTTPROUTER_OVERRIDE` environment variable, either [from here](./01-run-with-podman.sh#L19) if using podman or from the `.env` file if using [rhdh-local](https://github.com/redhat-developer/rhdh-local) and restart Developer Hub.